MitchMunn/nvidia-deepstream-guide/8_Screen_Display.md

 nvdsosd.link(sink)
 ```

 Typically we would retrieve the sink pad of the nvdsosd element, and then add a 'pad probe' to the sink pad, such that we can inspect each buffer passing through the element.
-This is discussed in [[2_Metadata#Accessing or Modifying Metadata|Accessing or Modifying Metadata]].
+This is discussed in [](2_Metadata.md#Accessing%20or%20Modifying%20Metadata|Accessing%20or%20Modifying%20Metadata).

 ```python
 osdsinkpad = nvdsosd.get_static_pad("sink")